 - Thoracic Extension – If you are not holding your upper back in extension, the weight of the bar will be carried by your elbows and shoulders, and you will not adequately transmit the force during the movement, which will cause your squat to be more difficult and your back to feel like “this leaning over thing is going to hurt me.”

 These seem like pretty big obstacles, right?
-Better give up on it all together!
-Well, no, of course not, and if nothing else I want you to read this article and feel a renewed sense of purpose to go about your training sessions with a determination to over come these two issues because the benefits are exponential.
+Better give up on it altogether!
+Well, no, of course not.
+If nothing else, I want you to read this article and feel a renewed sense of purpose to go about your training sessions with a determination to overcome these two issues because the benefits are exponential.

 Many folks fear bending over in the squat because they are not achieving good spinal extension.
-Your coach can help you specifically diagnose this if you feel you are afraid to achieve the amount of horizontal lean that is require for good hip drive in the Squat.
-But often times, the feeling of instability starts with the position of the bar on the low back and the lack of achievement of thoracic spinal extension.
+Your coach can help you specifically diagnose this: if you feel you are afraid to achieve the amount of horizontal lean that is required for good hip drive in the squat.
+But oftentimes, the feeling of instability starts with the position of the bar on the low back and the lack of achievement of thoracic spinal extension.

 Here are some of the most common issues that cause poor thoracic position under the bar:

 - Unrack the bar with purpose—If you are not tight before the weight of the barbell is on your skeleton, you will not get as tight as you can get.
 Casually taking the bar out of the rack is a very common mistake.
-Here is a video where I explain, while SSC Caleb Krieg demonstrates, the best way to get tight BEFORE you move the bar out of the rack.
+Here is a video where I explain, while Coach Caleb Krieg demonstrates, the best way to get tight BEFORE you move the bar out of the rack.

-- Eye Gaze—Looking too far down or up can also cause improper head and back angle, which in turn causes the bar to move and the lifter to loose thoracic extension.
+- Eye Gaze—Looking too far down or up can also cause improper head and back angle, which in turn causes the bar to move and the lifter to lose thoracic extension.
 Your eye gaze should be 4-8 feet in front of your feet.
 As CJ Gotcher explained in his #welookdown article, the gaze is an important factor in the execution of hip drive, but also in maintaining good back angle and tightness.

 Consider the strength that is built by this type of active contraction against a heavy load.
 As someone who has worked in the field of physical therapy for a long time — where postural exercises are common—I can’t think of a better way to improve your posture and resilience against gravity.
-Achieving good low bar position is an exercise in patience, but one that is well worth it.
+Achieving a good low bar position is an exercise in patience, but one that is well worth it.